yast/yast-storage-ng/doc/user-stories/expert-partitioner.md

               * removes existing partition table
               * creates a new partition table into the disk
           * and 'Clone this Disk' is selected
-            * TODO
+            * shows a popup dialog to select the disk where to clone
+            * and 'Ok' is selected
+              * shows a popup to confirm partitions deleting
+              * clones the disk partitions
       * and action 'Add' is selected
         * shows wizard to add a new partition
       * and action 'Edit' is selected
+        * and the partition is extended
+          * shows an error popup
+        * and the partition is not extended
           * shows dialog to edit the current selected partition in the table
       * and action 'Move' is selected
+        * pending storage-ng
         * and it is possible to move the partition (forward or backward)
           * shows a confirm popup to move the partition
           * moves the partition
         * and it is not possible to move the partition
           * shows an error popup
+      * and action 'Resize' is selected
+        * pending storage-ng
+        * shows the resize dialog
       * and action 'Delete' is selected
         * shows a confirm popup to delete the partition
         * deletes the partition